-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 919,547 \$28.67 1,292,051 Equity compensation plans not approved by security $\operatorname{holders}^{(1)}$ 131,634 21.55 37,490 Total 1,051,181 \$27.78 1,329,541
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights exerci outs option ted-average ise price of standing s, warrants d rights remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 919,547 \$ 28.67 1,292,051 Equity compensation plans not approved by security holders(1) 131,634 21.55 37,490 Total 1,051,181 \$ 27.78 1,329,541

-(1) The Quanex Corporation 1997 Key Employee Stock Plan was approved by the Company's Board of Directors in October 1997.
-This plan provides for the granting of stock options to eligible persons employed by the Company who are not executive ofcers of the Company.
+The Quanex Corporation 1997 Key Employee Stock Plan was approved by the Company's Board of Directors in October 1997.
+This plan provides for the granting of stock options to eligible persons employed by the Company who are not executive officers of the Company.
 Under the plan, the total number of stock options which may be granted is 600,000 shares.
-Stock options may be granted at not less than the fair market value (as dened in the plan) on the date the options are granted and generally become exercisable over three years in one-third annual increments.
+Stock options may be granted at not less than the fair market value (as defined in the plan) on the date the options are granted and generally become exercisable over three years in one-third annual increments.
 The options expire ten years after the date of grant.
 The Board of Directors may amend, terminate or suspend the plan at any time.
 This plan was terminated with respect to all future grants at the December 2005 Board of Directors' meeting.